 Oxford is a very small city located in the state of Georgia.
 With a population of 2,275 people and two constituent neighborhoods, Oxford is the 247th largest community in Georgia.

 Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Oxford is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxford who work in office and administrative support (20.04%), sales jobs (9.24%), and teaching (9.13%).
+Overall, Oxford is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Oxford who work in office and administrative support (22.93%), teaching (20.53%), and sales jobs (7.20%).

 As is often the case in a small city, Oxford doesn't have a public transportation system that people use for their commute.

-In terms of college education, Oxford is nearly on par with the US average for all cities of 21.84%: 18.92% of adults 25 and older in Oxford have a bachelor's degree or advanced degree.
+The population of Oxford overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Oxford, 23.93% have at least a bachelor's degree.

-The per capita income in Oxford in 2010 was $17,146, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $68,584 for a family of four.
+The per capita income in Oxford in 2018 was $21,436, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,744 for a family of four.
 However, Oxford contains both very wealthy and poor people as well.

 Oxford is an extremely ethnically-diverse city.
 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oxford include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Oxford include Irish, English, German, European, and French.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Spanish and Chinese.